 An experienced criminal defense attorney can help those accused of crimes stand trial.
 Lawyers who are experienced in criminal law, like those at The Law Offices of Ossie Brown, can help you navigate the American legal system and stand trial.

 What Are the Three Burdens of Proof?

 For a defendant to be found guilty, the government is burdened with the task of proving the defendant’s guilt, which is referred to as the “burden of proof.”
 In criminal cases, there are three different burdens of proof, which are:

 - Reasonable suspicion.

-In a criminal trial, it’s the prosecution’s job to prove the defendant’s guilt beyond a reasonable doubt in order to secure a conviction.
-Prosecuting attorneys are members of law enforcement, and they are challenged with gathering all the evidence they can to convict individuals of crimes.
+In a criminal trial, the prosecution’s job is to prove the defendant’s guilt beyond a reasonable doubt to secure a conviction.
+Prosecuting attorneys are members of law enforcement and are challenged with gathering all the evidence they can to convict individuals of crimes.
 Prosecutors are not the only people with a burden of proof that they must meet: other members of law enforcement are also required to meet certain burdens, including “probable cause” and “reasonable suspicion.”